2025–26 Vancouver Goldeneyes season: Starting Six

+2026 PWHL Awards

+Defender of the Year

+Sophie Jaques was a finalist for the PWHL's Defender of the Year Award for the 2025-2026 season, along with Megan Keller of the Boston Fleet and Renata Fast of the Toronto Sceptres.
+The award went to Keller.

 Transactions

 Draft

 The 2025 PWHL Draft was held on June 24, 2025.
 Vancouver made five draft picks, selecting longtime Finland women's national ice hockey team forward Michelle Karvinen at seventh overall.
 She was the first pick in franchise history, followed by Nina Jobst-Smith at 19, Brianna Brooks at 32, Maddy Samoskevich at 39, and Chanreet Bassi at 48.
 They were originally assigned picks 16 and 23 but traded them to the Toronto Sceptres in exchange for pick 19 and goaltender Kristen Campbell.

 Due to the additions of the Vancouver and Seattle teams, an expansion draft was held on June 9, 2025.
+Vancouver acquired Ashton Bell, Brooke McQuigge, Abigail Boreen, Izzy Daniel, Gabby Rosenthal, Denisa Křížová, and Sydney Bard in the expansion draft.